-To study French you should have a high grade in GCSE French and feel confident using GCSE grammar.
-You will also need to enjoy communicating and discussing and challenging yourself!
+To study French you should have a high grade in GCSE French and feel confident using GCSE You will also need to enjoy grammar. communicating and discussing and challenging yourself!

 There are many opportunities open to students after studying French at A level.
-Many employers see languages as a great advantage and consider communication skills as vital to the vast majority of careers.
-A degree in French may lead to careers in business, law, the Civil Service, publishing, journalism, librarianship and teaching, as well as more obvious language-based professions like translating and interpreting.
+Many employers see languages as a great advantage and consider communication skills as vital to the vast majority A degree in French may lead to of careers. careers in business, law, the Civil Service, publishing, journalism, librarianship teaching, as well as more obvious language-based professions like translating and interpreting.